Chart Color Schemes

 Residential development activity is lower than average in Bexley according to AreaSearch's national comparison of local real estate markets

-AreaSearch analysis of ABS building approval numbers in Bexley indicates an average of 69 new dwelling approvals per year.
-Between FY-21 and FY-25, approximately 345 homes were approved, with a further 15 approved so far in FY-26.
-The annual population decline suggests that the new supply has likely been meeting demand, offering buyers good choice.
+AreaSearch analysis of ABS building approval numbers in Bexley shows an average of around 69 new dwelling approvals per year.
+Between FY-21 and FY-25, approximately 345 homes were approved, with a further 21 approved so far in FY-26.
+The declining population suggests that new supply has likely been meeting demand, offering good choice to buyers.

-The average construction cost value of new homes is $566,000, indicating that developers are targeting the premium market segment.
-This year, there have been $565,000 in commercial approvals, suggesting a predominantly residential focus.
-Compared to Greater Sydney, Bexley records about 61% of the building activity per person and ranks among the 37th percentile nationally, resulting in relatively constrained buyer choice and supporting interest in existing homes.
-The market shows maturity with possible development constraints.
-New building activity comprises 41.0% standalone homes and 59.0% townhouses or apartments, offering affordable entry pathways for downsizers, investors, and first-time purchasers.
+New homes are being built at an average expected construction cost value of $566,000, indicating developers target the premium market segment.
+This financial year, there have been $565,000 in commercial approvals, suggesting a predominantly residential focus.
+Compared to Greater Sydney, Bexley records about 62% of building activity per person and ranks among the 37th percentile nationally, resulting in relatively constrained buyer choice and supporting interest in existing homes.
+New building activity shows 41.0% standalone homes and 59.0% townhouses or apartments, offering affordable entry pathways for downsizers, investors, and first-time purchasers.
+With around 451 people per dwelling approval, Bexley indicates a developed market.

-With around 452 people per dwelling approval, Bexley exhibits a developed market.
-Future projections estimate an addition of 875 residents by 2041.
+Future projections estimate Bexley to add 608 residents by 2041.
 At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development